multilinear/datastructures_C--11/README.md

 various implementation details.

 How to use it:
-Notice that there are multiple implementations of some algorithms.
+First, notice there's a "dict" and then other dict implementations...
+"Dict" is intended as a simple interface hiding most of the details of the underlying implementation.
+The backing implementation has been chosen based on benchmarking and other tests.
+If on the other hand you want to get in to the details (e.g. using external allocation etc.) you can bypass the more abstract interfaces lke "dict" "set" or "queue" There are multiple implementations of some algorithms.
 I want to keep around the alternate implementations, but for each problem I'm selecting the best algorithm for common use.
 Notes are included in headers of several, for example AVL vs. RB trees (see notes below).

 What this library is NOT:
 Readability is often secondary to speed in this library.
 To compare algorithms